 Consider including the following security advice in your company’s social media guidelines for employees:

-- what are the common security risks, and how to safeguard against them;
+- What are the common security risks, and how to safeguard against the

 Dial-in on success with social media guidelines for employees